 Emerging A student who achieves at the emerging performance level typically looks for and makes use of mathematical structures (for example, patterns and attributes of shapes).
-The student looks for and makes use of mathematical structures by forming pairs of objects combining and comparing object pairs classifying objects or shapes by attribute (for example, size, shape, and number of sides) combining two parts to make a whole communicating if an object is the same or different identifying objects that are the same and objects that are different matching two-dimensional and three-dimensional shapes ordering objects using a rule • recognizing patterns in real life or nature (for example, sunrise and sunset) Approaching the Target A student who achieves at the approaching the target performance level typically calculates accurately, looks for and makes use of mathematical structures, and interprets data.
-The student calculates accurately by solving and explaining repeated addition problems (for example, 2 + 2 + 2 or 4 + 4 + 4) recognizing a sample space, or all possible outcomes of an event The student looks for and makes use of mathematical structures by recognizing patterns and sequences in numbers or symbols The student interprets data by identifying bar graphs, picture graphs, line plots, and pie charts using math vocabulary related to graphing to solve problems (for example, variability, peak of data, and outlier) explaining coordinate pairs explaining x-coordinate and y-coordinate - explaining x-coordinate and y-coordinate
+The student looks for and makes use of mathematical structures by forming pairs of objects combining and comparing object pairs classifying objects or shapes by attribute (for example, size, shape, and number of sides) combining two parts to make a whole communicating if an object is the same or different identifying objects that are the same and objects that are different matching two-dimensional and three-dimensional shapes ordering objects using a rule recognizing patterns in real life or nature (for example, sunrise and sunset) Approaching A student who achieves at the approaching the target performance level the Target typically calculates accurately, looks for and makes use of mathematical structures, and interprets data.
+The student calculates accurately by solving and explaining repeated addition problems (for example, 2 + 2 + 2 or 4 + 4 + 4) recognizing a sample space, or all possible outcomes of an event The student looks for and makes use of mathematical structures by recognizing patterns and sequences in numbers or symbols The student interprets data by identifying bar graphs, picture graphs, line plots, and pie charts using math vocabulary related to graphing to solve problems (for example, variability, peak of data, and outlier) explaining coordinate pairs explaining x-coordinate and y-coordinate

-A student who achieves at the at target performance level typically makes At Target sense of problems, perseveres in solving them, models with mathematics, reasons abstractly, and interprets data.
-The student makes sense of problems and perseveres in solving them by • recognizing the recursive rule in an arithmetic sequence The student models with mathematics by recognizing and extending geometric and arithmetic sequences • recognizing and explaining similar and congruent figures The student reasons abstractly by • identifying the theoretical probability of an event The student interprets data by solving problems using graphs • interpreting data and using it to make inferences understanding covariation finding the rate of change (slope) of a linear function A student who achieves at the advanced performance level typically calculates Advanced accurately, attends to precision in calculations, reasons abstractly, and interprets data.
-The student calculates accurately and attends to precision by • simplifying expressions with exponents • applying sequencing rules • extending geometric and arithmetic sequences finding perfect squares and cubes applying theoretical probability to simple events
+At Target A student who achieves at the at target performance level typically makes sense of problems, perseveres in solving them, models with mathematics, reasons abstractly, and interprets data.
+The student makes sense of problems and perseveres in solving them by recognizing the recursive rule in an arithmetic sequence The student models with mathematics by recognizing and extending geometric and arithmetic sequences recognizing and explaining similar and congruent figures The student reasons abstractly by identifying the theoretical probability of an event The student interprets data by solving problems using graphs interpreting data and using it to make inferences understanding covariation finding the rate of change (slope) of a linear function Advanced A student who achieves at the advanced performance level typically calculates accurately, attends to precision in calculations, reasons abstractly, and interprets data.
+The student calculates accurately and attends to precision by simplifying expressions with exponents applying sequencing rules extending geometric and arithmetic sequences finding a term in an arithmetic sequence finding perfect squares and cubes The student reasons abstractly by applying theoretical probability to simple events relating transformations to congruent and similar shapes The student interprets data by solving real-world problems with graphs and tables analyzing graphs, tables, and data distributions comparing data sets to draw inferences predicting and extending information with graphs and tables